splendo/kaluga/architecture/README.md

 # Architecture
-Adds a Lifecycle aware ViewModel solution with support for Navigation and Observables.
-Kaluga favours an MVVM based architecture due to its clean delegation between UI and View State.
+Adds a lifecycle aware viewModel solution with support for navigation and observables.
+Kaluga favours an MVVM based architecture due to its clean delegation between UI and view state.

 ## ViewModels
 ViewModels can be created by subclassing the `BaseViewModel` class.
-The ViewModel runs within its own coroutine scope that exists for the entire lifetime of the ViewModel.
+The viewModel runs within its own coroutine scope that exists for the entire lifetime of the viewModel.
-In addition ViewModels have their own lifecycle, allowing them to the paused and resumed by the view.
-When the ViewModel is resumed a `CoroutineScope` with a lifecycle limited to the resumed state is provided.
+In addition viewModels have their own lifecycle, allowing them to the paused and resumed by the view.
+When the viewModel is resumed a `CoroutineScope` with a lifecycle limited to the resumed state is provided.
-Launch any coroutines within this scope to automatically cancel when the ViewModel is paused.
+Launch any coroutines within this scope to automatically cancel when the viewModel is paused.

 ```kotlin
 class SomeViewModel : BaseViewModel() {